caarmen/TestAlarmManager/README.md

 Any one of the following changes will result in the alarm being properly scheduled:
+* Change the delay of the alarm to a value which isn't a multiple of 5 minutes plus or minus 5 seconds.
+Example: 403 seconds.
 * In build.gradle, make sure the applicationId contains the word "alarm"
 * In AlarmManagerTester.onCreate, comment out this line:
 ```